 "It's going to be hard for someone to make a persuasive case that reducing four firms to three is actually going to improve competition for the benefit of American consumers," he [Baer] said, without referring to any specific merger proposal.
 "Any proposed transaction would get a very hard look from the antitrust division."
 Mr. Baer said that the division would similarly scrutinize any proposed merger among cable television companies.
-15
+17

-A key question for many keystone U.S. industries where tight oligopolies now exist is whether additional consolidation is permissible under the U.S. antitrust laws.
+A key question for many keystone U.S. industries where tight oligopolies now exist is whether additional consolidation is permissible under regulatory statutes and the antitrust laws.